Stepsize/plugins/atom/README.md

 #### The manual way – clicking, dragging & dropping

-- Download the Stepsize plugin zip file [here](https://github.com/Stepsize/plugins/archive/master.zip)
+- Download the Stepsize Layer plugin zip file [here](https://github.com/Stepsize/plugins/archive/master.zip)
 - Find it in your downloads directory and double click to unzip it – it will create a directory called `plugins-master`
-- Inside it that directory, there's a directory named `atom`, and inside this one a directory named `stepsize`
+- Inside it that directory, there's a directory named `atom`, and inside it a directory named `stepsize`
   - Copy the `stepsize` directory
   - Find your Atom packages directory – by default, it's in your home directory `~/.atom/packages`
   - Paste the `stepsize` directory inside the atom `packages` directory